Core Bursary - Frequently asked questions

 What should I do if I change my bank account?

-Amend your bank details on the Student Portal as soon as you can so they will be correct for the next Bursary instalment.
+Amend your bank details on the Student Portal as soon as you can so they will be correct for the next bursary instalment.
 If you change your account the week before an instalment is due then please contact the Financial Support Team.
 We may not be able to stop a payment going to previously held bank details at this stage but can help you resolve the problem.
-Don't forget to advise the Student Loans Company, as well, of the new bank details so that your student loan payments will be paid into the right account.
+Don't forget to advise the Student Loans Company of the new bank details so that your student loan payments are also paid into the new account.

 My household income is above the bursary threshold but I am in financial difficulty.
 Is there any other help available?

 I'm really short of money.
-Can I get my first bursary payment before December?
+Can I get my bursary payment early, before the set date?

-Unfortunately bursary payments cannot be made prior to the first instalment date in December.
-If you need financial assistance before December please contact the Financial Support Team in the Student Services Centre to discuss your situation.
+Unfortunately bursary payments cannot be made prior to the fixed instalment dates.
+If you need financial assistance before the next instalment is due, please contact the Financial Support Team in the Student Services Centre to discuss your situation.

 Telephone: 0115 823 2071 Email: email@example.com